AbstractUmbra/Kolto/README.md

 ### Contributing

-If you would like to contribute to Kotka, please take a look at [the contributing guidelines](./.github/CONTRIBUTING.md) and follow the procedure there.
+If you would like to contribute to Kolto, please take a look at [the contributing guidelines](./.github/CONTRIBUTING.md) and follow the procedure there.

 If you have any question please feel free to join my Discord server: